 02

-Use "Plan" to locate the part of the codex + claude workflows workflow the video is demonstrating.
+Use "Route tool" to locate the part of the coding-agent workflow mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 2:04, where the video says: “model.
 Then call on those for specific tasks.
 And this is a great way to segue into configuring Open Code's agents.
 In Open Code, agents come in two types, primary and sub agents.
 Primary are the top-level agents...”

 03